DaniloM0204/Desktop_Java_Sudoku/README.md

 ﻿# Desktop_Java_Sudoku

-This is a development of the Sudoku Game, made with java.
+This is a development of the Sudoku Game, made with Java, Maven and JavaFx.

-I use the Intelijj IDE for this, and use this FreeCodeCamp tutorial.
+I use the VsCode IDE for this, and use this FreeCodeCamp tutorial.
 #### https://www.youtube.com/watch?v=qH9mWpYMtYU